 - 1 ounce of walnuts contains 5 grams of protein

 Tip for Getting the Right Macronutrient Balance

 The best way to get the right balance of macronutrients is to eat a variety of healthy foods.
 A good rule of thumb is to focus on eating plenty of fruits, vegetables, and whole grains, and to limit your intake of processed foods, sugary drinks, and unhealthy fats.
-If you need help balancing your diet consider using a Food Scale (paid link) and/or a Portion Plate (paid link).
+If you need help balancing your diet consider using a Food Scale (affiliate link) and/or a Portion Plate (affiliate link).

 Manore M. M. (2005).
 Exercise and the Institute of Medicine recommendations for nutrition.
 Current sports medicine reports, 4(4), 193–198. https://doi.org/10.1097/01.csmr.0000306206.72186.00

 National Institute of Health National Library of Medicine.
 (2021, June 8).
 Protein in diet: MedlinePlus medical encyclopedia.
 MedlinePlus – Health Information from the National Library of Medicine. https://medlineplus.gov/ency/article/002467.htm